Cross-Platform Sandboxing

 Every workspace in thane can be its own sandbox.
-Landlock LSM restricts file access to only the paths you allow, seccomp-bpf blocks dangerous syscalls, and network access is opt-in.
-Claude Code works freely inside its boundaries — your system stays safe.
+On Linux, Landlock LSM restricts file access to only the paths you allow, and seccomp-bpf blocks dangerous syscalls.
+On macOS, App Sandbox enforces entitlement-based restrictions.
+Network access is opt-in on both platforms.
+Your agents work freely inside their boundaries — your system stays safe.

 Define per-workspace read-only, read-write, and denied paths.
-The Linux kernel enforces the restrictions — no userspace workaround can bypass them.
+On Linux, Landlock LSM enforces restrictions at the kernel level.
+On macOS, App Sandbox entitlements control file access.
+No userspace workaround can bypass them.

 seccomp-bpf Syscall Filtering

-Block dangerous system calls before they reach the kernel.
+On Linux, block dangerous system calls before they reach the kernel.
 Prevent Claude Code from loading kernel modules, modifying system time, or tracing other processes.
+On macOS, App Sandbox provides equivalent process-level restrictions.

 Network Isolation